Beautiful & Creative Use of Typography in Print Ads

 Minimal Text, or a Wall of It

-Unlike advertisements for television, people do not have to sit looking at the ad page but just skip past it to the article they want to read.
-The goals are to get the viewer to stop, view the ad, and remember the message.
-To do that, your text needs to get people’s attention right away.
+Unlike advertisements for television, print ads offer a unique advantage.
+People do not have to sit looking at the ad page; they can simply skip past it to the article they want to read.
+However, the ultimate goals of any advertisement are to capture the viewer’s attention, make them stop, view the ad, and remember the message.
+To achieve this, your text needs to grab people’s attention instantly.

-There are three effective text formats in ads:
+There are three effective text formats in advertisements:

-1. Say little and convey a lot.
-Clever ads show one word and then have another word written in the negative space created by the letters.
+Say little and convey a lot: Clever ads often use this approach.
+They display one word and then have another word written in the negative space created by the letters.
+This technique is visually engaging and can convey a powerful message with minimal text.

-2. Say a lot of interesting things, or boring things, displayed in an interesting way.
-A wall of text won’t keep anyone’s interest unless it starts with a good written "hook" or the typography is appealing enough to make the viewer want to read to the end.
+Say a lot of interesting things, or boring things, displayed in an interesting way: A wall of text won’t keep anyone’s interest unless it starts with a compelling “hook” or the typography is appealing enough to make the viewer want to read to the end.
+The key here is to present the information in a way that is visually appealing and engaging.

-3. Don’t say anything in actual text.
-Instead, shape letters or words out of objects in a picture.
+Don’t say anything in actual text: Instead, shape letters or words out of objects in a picture.
+This creative approach can be very effective in capturing attention and conveying a message without using traditional text.

 Different kinds of ads call for different amounts of text, but it’s surprising how versatile these three formats can be.
-A few examples of print typography campaigns:
+Here are a few examples of print typography campaigns:

 Coppertone Sunblock: Kobe